cbg-ethz/RSV-wastewater-2024-2025/README.md

 Samples used in the study: `/RSV_results/data_analysis/data/samples_tsv`

 ## Data availability
 Digital PCR data of viral concentration in wastewater is available for download from wise.ethz.ch.
-Wastewater sequencing data used in this study is available on ENA under project number PRJEB85524.
+Wastewater sequencing data used in this study is/will be made available on ENA under project number PRJEB85524.

 ## Reference
 If you use this repository in your research, please cite: